Unless you work in a profession where masks are the norm, wearing a mask for an extended period of time is probably new to you (like it is for us!).

 Here are some mask tips and things you should know before you head off to Walt Disney World.

 You probably already know this – but if you’re just starting planning a vacation, masks are required if you plan to visit the Walt Disney World Resort.

-This includes parks (even when getting PhotoPass photos), resorts, shops, and even restaurants when you’re not seated and eating.
+This includes parks, resorts, shops, and even restaurants when you’re not seated and eating.

 And this isn’t just a suggestion.
 It’s an enforced policy.

 You can expect to see signs through out the parks stating “Guests not properly wearing an approved mask will be asked to leave.”
 The signs also indicate that the mask must be covering both your nose and mouth for it to be properly worn.

 If a guest is not following this policy at all times, they will be asked to leave.

 Are there any places or times when masks aren’t required?

 Yes, there are a few.
 And in every instance the mask removal is temporary.
 Here’s where: